Meet Me in My Words:

 Why I Write to You Every Morning

-Every morning, I write something new — sometimes soft, sometimes sharp, always true.
-The poems arrive before the world wakes: small attempts at making sense of being human, stitched together with metaphors and caffeine.
+Every morning, I write something new — sometimes soft, sometimes sharp, always true to the feeling in me.

-When you subscribe, that day’s poem finds you first — landing in your inbox every single morning at 7:11AM.
-No scrolling, no noise, no algorithms.
-Just words waiting quietly for you, reminding you to pause, to breathe, to feel.
+When you subscribe, that day’s poem arrives in your inbox at 11:11 AM, every single day.
+No scrolling, no noise, no algorithms gently screaming for your attention.
+Just words, delivered on purpose, waiting quietly for you to meet them where you are.

-And if you’d like to linger a while, you can meet me in my words below. 🌿
+And if you’d like to linger a while longer, you can meet me in my words below. 🌿

 Blissfully Us